PranjalD7/Noise_detection_using_Transfer_Learning/README.md

 The file noise_final_datapush contains the code for training the model using transfer learing on the Microsoft Scalable Noisy Speech Dataset, the weights are saved at the end but the model can be retrained too.

-To run the web app-
+set the paths before running the project create an additional folder for storing the downloaded audios on host machine(app.py-  variable->path) To run the web app-
 1.run the app.py file
 2.Enter URL http://localhost:5000/predict in your web browser